Bio-inspired reconfigurable stereo vision for robotics using omnidirectional cameras

 \subsection{Optical Path Retrieve Model}

 Stereo depth measurement follows a general pipeline: find homologous points in the overlapped field of view of binocular cameras, retrieve the incident optical path that connects the camera center and the real-world point, and then triangulate to find the spatial location.
 Retrieving the incident optical path is straightforward for commonly used pin-hole camera models since the optical path is not reflected.
 However, for omnidirectional cameras, special camera models are needed to map the optical path due to the use of a significant amount of barrel distortion to compress a wide scene into a limited image area.
-In our approach, the commonly adopted Kannala-Brandt model (Fig. 2) is utilized to address the distortion of the omnidirectional lens\cite{kannala_generic_2006}.
+In our approach, the commonly adopted Kannala-Brandt model (Fig. 3) is utilized to address the distortion of the omnidirectional lens\cite{kannala_generic_2006}.

-The image point of interest p(u, v) refers to the point where the incident ray passes spatial point P and projects onto the normalized image plane. f refers to the focal length, $\theta$, the polar angle, refers to the angle between the principal axis and the incident ray, $\phi$, the azimuthal angle, refers to the angle between the positive x-axis and the connection line of p(u,v) to the principal point. r is the distance of p(u,v) to the principal point.
-To identify this ray, two parameters, the polar angle $\theta$ and the azimuthal angle $\phi$, are needed.
-From the Kannala-Brandt camera model, $\theta$ is known by:
+The image point of interest \(p(u, v)\) refers to the point where the incident ray passes spatial point \(P\) and projects onto the normalized image plane. \(f\) refers to the focal length, \(\theta\), the polar angle, refers to the angle between the principal axis and the incident ray, \(\phi\), the azimuthal angle, refers to the angle between the positive x-axis and the connection line of \(p(u, v)\) to the principal point. \(r\) is the distance of \(p(u, v)\) to the principal point.
+To identify this ray, two parameters, the polar angle \(\theta\) and the azimuthal angle \(\phi\), are needed.
+From the Kannala-Brandt camera model, \(\theta\) is known by:

-here, $k_1$, $k_2$, $k_3$, $k_4$ and $k_5$ are the distortion parameters from camera calibration, r is computed with the image processing result and the intrinsic parameters.
-In this case, the equation could be used to solve $\theta$ by numerically solving the polynomial.
+here, \(k_1\), \(k_2\), \(k_3\), \(k_4\) and \(k_5\) are the distortion parameters from camera calibration, \(r\) is computed with the image processing result and the intrinsic parameters.
+In this case, the equation could be used to solve \(\theta\) by numerically solving the polynomial.

-The azimuthal angle $\phi$ is then computed by:
+The azimuthal angle \(\phi\) is then computed by:

-With the knowledge that the incident optical path passes through the origin of the camera frame (the principal point), the optical path of an image point of interest is now retrieved for the subsequent processes, including calibration and depth computation.
+With the knowledge that the incident optical path passes through the origin of the camera frame, the optical path of an image point of interest is now retrieved for the subsequent processes, including calibration and depth computation.